 Grand Central Terminal isn’t my favorite location, which is why it’s last on my list.
 It’s usually very crowded and the light isn’t great, but it’s indoors and heated and can be beautiful if done right.
 If you want this as an option, try to avoid rush hour.

-9. Rock the Umbrella!
+9. Embrace the Umbrella!

 Booking an engagement session this year in NYC?

-Love this rainy day post?
+Love this rainy-day post?
 Then do me a favor and pin any images from the post above!